Justin Bieber flirts with retirement in Christmas Eve tweets

 At one point in the film, director Jon Chu suggests Bieber's life could become a "train wreck."

-The "retirement" message went out on the night of Christmas Eve and by the following morning had nearly a quarter million retweets and over 185,000 favourites.
+The "retirement" message went out on the night of Christmas Eve and by the following morning had nearly a quarter million retweets and over 185,000 favorites.

 Twitter user @theycallmejerry tweeted: "A life without Justin Bieber.
 A life without my idol, hero, inspiration, my everything.
 Not the best thing to think about on Christmas Eve."